 Along with automating processes within Asana, you’ll be able to incorporate external app actions.
 For example, when testing Asana, I created an automated workflow rule where a Slack message is automatically sent to the owner of any task if its status changes.

-As I mentioned above, Asana provides a workflow view that allows you to manage all of your automations on the main menu, affording it a space on the mantelpiece that neither ClickUp or monday.com provide:
+As I mentioned above, Asana provides a workflow view that allows you to manage all of your automations on the main menu, affording it a space on the mantelpiece that neither ClickUp or monday.com provide.

-This is the place where all the automations you build are stored and where you can edit them.
+That view is the place where all the automations you build are stored and where you can edit them.
 This makes it a lot easier to manage workflow rules in Asana than in Wrike, which has a clunkier, harder-to-understand automation builder that I found quite tricky to use.

 Collaborating with your team in Asana

-Like monday.com and ClickUp, Asana has released Asana Intelligence, its AI assistant.
+Like monday.com and ClickUp, Asana has Asana Intelligence, its AI assistant.
 You can use it to brainstorm ideas, call on it for help with organizational tasks, and use it to analyze data.

 It can assist you with several tasks, for example, I asked it to summarize the work that still needs to be completed: